lareza-farhan-wanaghi/gophercises/readme.md

 **7. task**

 Solution for the [7th](https://github.com/gophercises/task) exercise.
-Activities involved: creating a CLI program that can be used to manage a list of to-do tasks.
+Activities involved: creating a CLI program that can be used to manage a list of to-do tasks and store the list in a local boldDB database.

 To run the program: